CCBR/actions/build-docker/README.md

   **Required.**
 - `print-versions`: Whether to print tool versions in the container for the README file using `json-file` .
 Default: `True`.
-- `json-file`: path to JSON file for printing tool versions .
+- `json-file`: Relative path to JSON file for printing tool versions.
+If not provided and print-versions is true, a default JSON file in ccbr_actions will be used. .
 Default:
   `scripts/tool_version_commands.json`.
 - `gh-merge-args`: arguments for `gh pr merge` .
 Default: `-ds --admin`.